matiasmercado-ar/matiasmercado-ar/README.md

 ## I little bit about me

-* 🌍  I'm from Argentina
+*🌍 I'm from Argentina.
-* 🚀  I love to work with open sources proyects
+*🚀 I love working on open-source projects.
-* 🎓  I'm a Network Technician and I'm currently finishing my Licence on System Administration and Networks
+*🎓 I'm a Network Technician and currently finishing my degree in Networking and Administration.
-* 🔧 I'm a System Administrator and Linux nerd
-* 🌱  I'm on track with Security Ops
+*🌱 I'm focused on Security Operations.
-* 📫  Visit my web www.matiasmercado.ar
+*📫 Visit my website: www.matiasmercado.ar.